Tobacco and Vaping Products Act

 Marginal note:Lifestyle advertising

-(3) Subsection (2) does not apply to lifestyle advertising or advertising that could be construed on reasonable grounds to be appealing to young persons.
+(3) Subsection (2) does not apply to lifestyle advertising or advertising for which there are reasonable grounds to believe that it could be appealing to young persons.

 (4) The definitions in this subsection apply in this section.